RosettaCommons/documentation/revold.md

 2. reagents: SMILES (defining the reagent), synton_id (unique identifier for the reagent), synton# (specifiyng the position when applying the SMARTS reaction, [1,...,components]), reaction_id (matching identifier to link the reagent to a reaction)

 Lastly, REvoLd requires a RosettaScript which will be applied multiple times to each protein-ligand complex for docking and scoring.
-We are using the RosettaLigand script [[xml file|rosettaligand_cleaned_dock]] [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0132508)
+We are using the RosettaLigand script [[xml file|rosettaligand-cleaned-dock]] [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0132508)

 # Command Line Options